 Credit card payments can be accepted if the exporter has a merchant agreement with an international credit card company.
-Many purchases relating to internet shopping, mail order or other forms of distance selling depend on customers providing a valid credit card number.
+Many purchases relating to internet shopping, mail orders or other forms of distance selling depend on customers providing a valid credit card number.
 They must also sign or otherwise confirm their wish to purchase.
-In most cases this will be with a company operating out of New Zealand and the transaction will be settled in New Zealand dollars.
+In most cases, this will be with a company operating out of New Zealand and the transaction will be settled in New Zealand dollars.
 Purchasing at a distance by providing credit card details by fax/phone/email involves risk for both parties.
 The technology is improving, but online credit card security remains an issue, despite fast growth in electronic trading.
 Your bank will be able to advise you on accepting credit card payments.

 Letters of Credit

 Letters of credit are a method of payment frequently used in international trade and has advantages and disadvantages.
-A letter of credit is a promise made by an importer to an exporter to the effect that the exporter will be paid upon production of certain documents.
+A letter of credit is a promise made by an importer to an exporter to the effect that the exporter will be paid upon the production of certain documents.
 This promise is normally transmitted through (and backed up by) a bank.
 Your bank & forwarder will be able to advise you regarding accepting a Letter of Credit for payment.

 L/Cs provide the highest level of security, but are more expensive than other methods of payment and can cause delays.

 A simpler method of undertaking international transactions is a “bank draft against documents”.
 This simply means the importer must instruct his bank to transfer funds to the exporter before the bank will let him have the documents.
 This provides some measure of security to the exporter, but not as much as an L/C. The importer has the option of simply refusing to accept the draft, in which case he cannot take possession of the goods, but neither does the exporter receive payment.
 In cases where the importer’s business collapses, the exporter can be left exposed.